-- Chapter 3: Basic configuration - (4) In the following 'Security settings' window, specify a password for configuration access.
+- 3 Enter the wireless parameters.
+Select a network name (SSID) and a radio channel.
+Turn on if necessary the function for 'closed network'.
+Confirm your choice with Next. - (4) In the following 'Security settings' window, specify a password for configuration access.
 Note that the password is case-sensitive and ensure that it is sufficiently long (at least 6 characters).